1) WEO Database and Publication

 Q. Are there any other data available besides what is downloadable from the WEO database?

-A. No. All of the data that can be released to the public are already incorporated into the WEO online database.
+A. No. The historical data and projections appearing in the WEO are based on information gathered by the IMF country desk officers in the context of their missions to IMF member countries and ongoing analysis of the evolving situation in each country.
+The data provided might have more (estimated) or less time coverage than what is provided by the authorities but that decision is at the discretion of the IMF country desk officers.
+All of the data that can be released to the public are already incorporated into the WEO online database.
 Missing data in the table downloads and CSV files are indeed unavailable and not a result of a technical issue.
 Data underlying charts/figures in the WEO publication can be found on the publication’s webpage.
-We do have more data but access to the full database is only for internal IMF staff for research purposes (IMF working papers, IMF staff reports, etc.).
+We do have more indicators but access to the full database is only for internal IMF staff for research purposes (IMF working papers, IMF staff reports, etc.).

 For more IMF data, see the "Data and Statistics" section of the IMF website (http://www.imf.org/external/np/ds/matrix.htm).
 You may also find suggestions to other possible sources from the WEO Data Forum.